ednapiranha/generalstore-mysterytown/README.md

 ## What it is

-A 2D adventure game maker.
+A 2D adventure / interactive fiction game maker.

-## Install for users
+## Installation

 You want to use generalstore to create a game?
 Here's what you need to do: